 In 1993 a new phase in critical realism, known as dialectical critical realism, was initiated by the publication of Bhaskar’s Dialectic: the pulse of freedom and, a year later, by that of his Plato etc. These books further developed the ontology and conceptual framework of critical realism, while at the same time mounting a riveting critique of the whole sweep of Western philosophy.
 Like A Realist Theory of Science and The Possibility of Naturalism these books are now widely regarded as classics of contemporary philosophy.

-In recent years Roy Bhaskar has combined development and clarification of his philosophical interests, including work on the further elaboration of basic and dialectical critical realism and metaReality, with a renewed interest in its practical application, in the field of what we may call ‘applied critical realism’, publishing innovative work on topics such as interdisciplinarity and conflict resolution.
-He is a co-editor of Interdisciplinarity and Climate Change and Ecophilosophy in a World of Crisis and is currently working on a book on Interdisciplinarity and Wellbeing, and on another Crisis System, engaging a critical realist and environmental critique of economics.
+In recent years Roy Bhaskar pursued the development and clarification of his philosophical interests, including work on the further elaboration of basic and dialectical critical realism and metaReality, with a renewed interest in its practical application, in the field of what we may call ‘applied critical realism’, publishing innovative work on topics such as interdisciplinarity and conflict resolution co-editing the works Interdisciplinarity and Climate Change and Ecophilosophy in a World of Crisis before passing away in the Autumn of 2014.